andremmoreno/miracle-tree/README.md

 ### 1. Navigation Bar
 - Links to "Home" and "About" pages.
 - Active route highlighting using Tailwind CSS classes.
-- Hover effects for a dynamic user experience.

 ### 2. Posts Display
 - Fetch and display a list of posts from an external API (e.g., JSONPlaceholder).